SNIPES is a leading sneaker and streetwear retailer that was looking to grow its customer base in the U.S. but required a new approach to expansion.

 In retail, any large acquisition like Jimmy Jazz will introduce greater complexity into retail operations.
 With the addition of nearly 170 brick-and-mortar stores and an e-commerce website, SNIPES required a more robust technology solution in order to offer a truly holistic omnichannel shopping experience to its customers.

 For example, SNIPES’ distributed order management (DOM) system uses logic-based rules to check inventory levels and route orders from sales channels to the most optimal fulfillment locations.
-However, seamless integrations with fabric Marketplace ensured that orders that were normally out-of-stock could now be routed to a dropshipping supplier.
+However, seamless integrations with fabric Dropship ensured that orders that were normally out-of-stock could now be routed to a dropshipping supplier.
 Instead of potentially accepting high cart abandonment rates and lost sales, SNIPES could now continuously fulfill orders and assure customers that they would never run out of stock.

-Another key advantage was fabric Marketplace’s lightning quick onboarding of suppliers and the ability to begin dropshipping products in as little as 30 minutes.
+Another key advantage was fabric Dropship’s lightning quick onboarding of suppliers and the ability to begin dropshipping products in as little as 30 minutes.
 This has opened the door for strategy expansion for SNIPES where they can look at products that are outside of current categories and feature up-and-coming brands.

 For example, SNIPES’ marketing team launches compelling, high-value content in areas where they’re establishing brand authority—like basketball, dance, hip hop and skate.
 With dropshipping, they’re able to feature relevant new brands to capitalize on the momentum and offer an extended assortment to better serve those niche markets.